HardisonCo/.github/international/japan/jp-health/hms-esr/index.md

 ## Integration Points

-This document outlines how HMS-ESR is integrated with jp_Health systems in Japan.
+This document outlines how HMS-ESR is integrated with jp-health systems in Japan.